alextsfox/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD Candidate in Hydrologic Science
+  - course: PhD in Hydrologic Science
     institution: University of Wyoming
     year: 2025
   - course: BA in Physics and Mathematics